micl2e2/tg-focus/README.md

 ## Why yet another Telegram message forwarder?

-There are already many TG message forwarders over there, and some of them have been continously developed for a long time.
+There are already many TG message forwarders over there, and some of them have been continuously developed for a long time.
 I do think most of them are doing a great job.
-But however what I was looking for is a message forwarder with the combination of stability, reliability and transparency, none of them could completely meet my personal preference, at least in the days before this project started.
+However what I was looking for was a message forwarder with a combination of stability, reliability, transparency, and flexibility, none of them could completely meet my personal preference, at least in the days before this project started.

 ## Can I trust tg-focus?